akshayveer/akshayveer.github.io/_posts/2021-05-22-learn-node.markdown

 We can also use `Async/Await` when we want to execute set of instuctions sequentially (i.e data from previous step is used by current step)

+`await` does not make a function actually synchronous.
+Promise will still get executed in background.
+This is only helpful for sequencing the function calls. so we use async in function delcaration when we use await.
+It is just a syntactic sugar

 [freecodecamp-nodejs-async]: https://www.freecodecamp.org/news/